 Medical Malpractice

-Medical malpractice can result in wrongful death in several ways.
-Medical professionals may prescribe a poor treatment that leads to a patient’s death, may fail to catch a terminal illness, or may mishandle a surgery or medication resulting in the death of the patient.
+Medical malpractice can result in wrongful death in several ways, often due to medical negligence.
+Medical professionals may prescribe a poor treatment that leads to a patient’s death, fail to catch a terminal illness, or mishandle a surgery or medication resulting in the death of the patient.
+Medical negligence, such as surgical errors or misdiagnosis, can also cause severe brain injuries that may prove fatal.
+Given that medical malpractice deaths per year are estimated in the hundreds of thousands, these cases highlight how crucial medical records are as evidence, as they help establish the diagnosis, treatment timeline, and whether healthcare standards were met, which is essential for proving liability and damages in wrongful death claims.

 An example of wrongful death due to medical malpractice was the case of an 86-year-old woman who was given medication that was 10 times her prescribed dosage.
+This is a clear instance of medication mistakes, where errors in prescribing or administering drugs can lead to fatal outcomes.
 The patient had a history of heart issues and was treated in the emergency room for congestive heart failure.
 When she was moved to a rehab facility, her transfer sheet stated that she should receive 0.625 milligrams of medical digoxin daily.
 The actual amount the doctor had ordered was 0.0625 milligrams.

 The patient was given this incorrect dosage for four days before she was transferred to a different facility.
 She died six weeks later of cardiomyopathy and renal failure.
 The wrongful death case also found that the admitting nurse at the rehab facility had edited her file to hide the fact that the medication had been administered.